Last updated 19th July 2017

 Connecting from a Mac

-Terminal tool comes with with Mac OS X can be used to establish an SSH connection to your server.
+Terminal tool comes with Mac OS X can be used to establish an SSH connection to your server.

 Connecting from a Linux computer